trustoverip/concepts-and-terminology-wg/toipterm/spec.md

 * SpecUp is our tool for publishing specifications from markdown.
 * MkDocs is our tool for publishing websites and similar documentation from markdown.

 None of these tools manage terminology.
 TT plugs that gap (and _only_ that gap). *It is important to understand that TT itself does not publish glossaries*; rather, it publishes data that a markdown transformation tool can use as input (e.g., MkDocs to convert the data into a browsable glossary, or SpecUp to convert the data into hyperlinks in a spec).
-TT provides hooks that can invoke these other tools, but technically, TT's scope ends with raw data in the [exported data model](../docs/exported-data-model.md).
+TT provides a hook that can invoke these other tools, but for the most part, TT's scope focuses on raw data in the [exported data model](../docs/exported-data-model.md).

 ### People